 The other tool we use is the AMTSO website.
 This has six tests that download fake malware files, such as an EICAR (European Institute for Computer Antivirus Research) file.
 Norton blocked all five of the uncompressed files.
 The test that downloaded 10 compressed files had only three files successfully download, which is better than most antiviruses.

 According to these tests, Norton is successful in protecting computers.
 If you are concerned about your antivirus protecting your device from every possible attack, our Bitdefender Antivirus review may give a good alternative.
+You can also read our full guide on Bitdefender vs Norton Antivirus comparison to get a fuller scope.

 Despite having some excellent protection results, Norton seems to significantly slow down scanning if too many other processes are running.
 It consistently tried to keep about 20 percent of our processing power, although it will use everything available if the computer is idling.
 This is worth considering if your devices are old or normally slow.